WillForEternity/MNIST.c/README.md

-# MNIST Neural Network with Interactive Drawing!!
+# MNIST classifier in C with Interactive Drawing 🤖🖼️🖋️
 ![MNIST.c](Intro.png)

 For instructions on how to run this program, scroll down to the bottom and find **Quick Run**.
 Now, for an in-depth explanation: